platform9/pf9ctl/README.md

 Usage:
   pf9ctl [command]

 Available Commands:
-  attach-node Attaches node to k8s cluster bundle      Gathers support bundle and uploads to S3 check-node  Check prerequisites for k8s config      Create or get config help        Help about any command prep-node   set up prerequisites & prep the node for k8s version     Current version of CLI being used
+  attach-node           Attaches node to kubernetes cluster authorize-node        Authorizes this node. bootstrap             Create a single node k8s cluster with current node bundle                Gathers support bundle and uploads to S3 check-amazon-provider Checks if user has amazon cloud permissions check-azure-provider  Checks if user has azure cloud permissions check-google-provider Checks if user has google cloud permissions check-node            Check prerequisites for k8s config                Create or get config deauthorize-node      Deauthorizes this node from the Platform9 control plane decommission-node     Decomisisons this node from the Platform9 control plane delete-cluster        Deletes the cluster. detach-node           Detaches a node from a kubernetes cluster help                  Help about any command prep-node             Set up prerequisites & prep the node for k8s upgrade               Checks for a new version of the CLI version               Current version of CLI being used

 Flags:
   -h, --help        help for pf9ctl
       --no-prompt   disable all user prompts
       --verbose     print verbose logs

 Use "pf9ctl [command] --help" for more information about a command.
 ```